rism-digital/rism.info/_posts/en/2025-03/2025-03-13-rism-online-winter-2025-update.md

 Check out the results of [a search for "Antiphoner"](https://rism.online/search?q=Antiphoner&mode=sources&page=1&rows=20){:blank} in RISM Online to see what Cantus Database integration looks like.

-To see the integration with Holding Institutions, check out the record for [CDN-Mlr, The Humanities and Social Sciences Library at McGill University](https://rism.online/institutions/30006518/sources){:blank}.
+To see the integration with Holding Institutions, check out the record for [CDN-Mrb, Rare Books and Special Collections at McGill University](https://rism.online/institutions/51006283/sources){:blank}.

 ## Query Builder and Better Keyword Search